ConnectedLib/connectedlib10/modules/communitymapping/section-3-2.md

 <a name="fn4">4</a>Collaborative For Neighborhood Transformation.
 (2016).
 What is asset based community development?
 ABCD Institute.
-Retrieved from <a href="https://resources.depaul.edu/abcd-institute/resources/Documents/WhatisAssetBasedCommunityDevelopment.pdf">https://resources.depaul.edu/abcd-institute/resources/Documents/WhatisAssetBasedCommunityDevelopment.pdf</a>, p 3
+Retrieved from https://resources.depaul.edu/abcd-institute/resources/Documents/WhatisAssetBasedCommunityDevelopment.pdf, p 3